mpoiriert/business-rule-engine-bundle/README.md

 [![Build Status](https://api.travis-ci.org/mpoiriert/business-rule-engine-bundle.png?branch=master)](http://travis-ci.org/mpoiriert/business-rule-engine-bundle)

-Integration of the business-rule-engine as a Symfony bundle

 Integration of the [BusinessRuleEngine](https://github.com/mpoiriert/business-rule-engine) as a Symfony bundle.

 You should read the Business Rule Engine documentation to know how and why to use it.
 The current documentation